UltiKits/UltiTools-Dev-Doc/docs/en/api/ulti-tools-plugin.md

 :::

 ::: tip 🐌 This page update slowly
-The content of this page may not be the latest.
+The content of this page may be outdated.
 You can go to [Javadoc](https://doc.dev.ultikits.com/javadoc) to see the latest content.
 :::

 # 类 `UltiToolsPlugin`